SaravananPrasadh-SP/sepdpc/README.md

 │                         [default: None]                                   │
 │                         [required]                                        │
 │ *  --token        TEXT  The token used for authentication                 │ │                         [default: None]                                   │
 │                         [required]                                        │
+│ *  --catalog      TEXT  The catalog to filter on, "none" for no filter    │ │                         [default: None]                                   │ │                         [required]                                        │
+│ *  --domain       TEXT  The domain to filter on,  "none" for no filter    │ │                         [default: None]                                   │ │                         [required]                                        │
 │    --help               Show this message and exit.                       │